Svalorzen/CppCopyProposal/README.md

 A type-copy is a new, unique type, which cannot be substituted with its type-base nor other type-copies of any kind - unless appropriate conversion operators are explicitly added by the user.
 Overloads are resolved as if each type-copy is a unique type.
+Once again, the general rule of "behaves as if implemented by hand" applies.

 ```cpp
 class Position : using std::pair<double, double> {};